leezhenghui/leezhenghui.github.io/_posts/2019-03-05-exploring-usdt-on-linux.md

   > ![Tips]({{ site.url }}/assets/ico/tip.png)
   >
-  > Actually, the suggested way to do the USDT probe is via bcc or bpftrace frontend tools.
-I demonstrate it with a ftrace here, because the hacking steps can show us with more information which can help us understand how does USDT work inside.
+  > Actually, the better way to do the USDT probe is via bcc or bpftrace frontend tools.
+I still would like to demonstrate it with a ftrace here, because the hacking steps can show us with more information which can greatly help us understand how USDT works inside.
 If you are interested in this, please refer to blogs [hacking-linux-usdt-ftrace](http://www.brendangregg.com/blog/2015-07-03/hacking-linux-usdt-ftrace.html) and [linux-ftrace-uprobe](http://www.brendangregg.com/blog/2015-06-28/linux-ftrace-uprobe.html) for more details.

-### Register USDT probe via bcc
+### Register USDT probe via bcc(basically, eBPF+uprobe)

 - Use bcc tool for the tracking